ZacharyP-E/remotely-sensless/group-meetings/group_meeting_2.md

 ## Approach (40%)

-Zach to start methodology and limitations. + James
+Zach to start with methodology and limitations. + James

 - Data
   - Pollution: MODIS?
 Landsat?